Divemaster and Research Diver Internship

 Your first few weeks are dedicated to dive, methodology, and fish ID training and workshops.
 Each practical task is paired with a workshop where you will receive in depth training with an instructor before applying this knowledge in the field.

 With a goal of 6-8 dives per week, you will be in the water most days – whether on the boat, in the pool, or both!
-You will assist staff members and each other throughout the day with their daily tasks changing daily on demand.
+You will assist staff members and each other throughout the day with their daily tasks.
 You will alternate between staff so you can see different diving and teaching styles to start creating your own.

 - Located on the island of Nusa Penida off the south eastern coast of Bali in the Lombok Straight.
 The Penida MPA hosts a year round population of manta rays, seasonal sightings of mola mola, and beautiful coral reefs.
 But watch out!
 Penida is famous for strong currents and cold upwellings which bring in nutrient rich waters.